From May 2022 we have been awarded Thrive school of Excellence across 4 areas and they are Leadership, Right-time, Reparative and Environment.

 Please click the booklet icon to the right to view our 'Embracing Thrive - a parent's guide' for further information.

-Last week we were visited by Thrive and the film crew 'Defacto' who wanted to film our school as part of a training video which would be used by Thrive.
+On Tuesday 18th June 2019 we were visited by Thrive and the film crew 'Defacto' who wanted to film our school as part of a training video which would be used by Thrive.
 All pupils involved were fantastic and it was a great experience to be involved with.

 |Arts, Crafts and Journals||Forest School Activities|